beleka/OrdinalsTools/README.md

 OrdinalsDirectory Discord: https://discord.gg/t7AEzHua3Y

 The idea is to check if your inscription is legit and it belongs to any collection.
-You can search your Inscription hash and check if it's associated to any collection or it's a fake inscription using [a relative link](OrdinalsDirectoryIndex.md).
+You can search your Inscription hash and check if it's associated to any collection or it's a fake inscription using [The Ordinals Directory Table](OrdinalsDirectoryIndex.md).

 One you checked the collection you have that collection with images in https://ordinalsdirectory.com.